How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 With the apt understanding of the FinTech operating models you now have, let’s discuss some examples of small businesses that have adopted these models in the FinTech market.

-A Breakdown of the FinTech Startup Business Model with 3 Examples
+FinTech Startup Business Models – 3 Real-World Examples

 Some well-known startups such as Rupeek, Solarisbank, and Revolut are examples of FinTech companies thriving by adopting one or some of the business operating methods above.
 Read on!